SolidRun/atf-marvell/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to applied for revisions r0p0, r0p1, r0p2,
    r0p3, r1p0, r1p1.
 It is fixed in r1p2.

+-  ``ERRATA_N2_2779511``: This applies errata 2779511 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 - r1p2 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------